-- 3.2.1 The FSH shall interface as the first point of contact for the individual who has a requirement for the procurement, use, or disposal of sources of ionizing radiation. - 3.2.2.1 The first point of contact for the FSH shall be the RSO. - 3.2.2 Responsibilities of the FSH with an operation involving sources of ionizing radiation shall be to: - a.
+- 3.2.1 The FSH may be the first point of contact for the individual who has a requirement for the procurement, use, or disposal of sources of ionizing radiation. - 3.2.2.1 The first point of contact for the FSH shall be the RSO. - 3.2.2 Responsibilities of the FSH with an operation involving sources of ionizing radiation shall be to: - a.
 Supervise and coordinate, in a safe manner, the procurement, use, and disposal of sources of ionizing radiation. - b.
-Maintain a continual inventory of all radioactive sources and all radiation-producing machines used in operations. - (1) The inventory shall include locations of use, type of radiation emitted and maximum radiation intensities produced by these sources and machines. - c.
-Maintain an inventory of radiation-monitoring instruments in operation, which are required for the purpose of monitoring personnel exposure to ionizing radiation (Chapter 5, "Special Procedures and Requirements").
-The instrument inventory shall include the manufacturer, model number, serial number, and the date of calibration for each instrument required. - d.
-Furnish inventory records to the RSO. - e.
-Secure dosimetry service from the RSO for all personnel in the operation who are likely to receive an occupational dose in excess of 100 mrem (1 mSv) in a year. - f.
-Maintain a current list of employees in the operation who are required to be certified as radiation workers.
-Chapter 6 presents the certification requirements.
+Accompany the RSO during audits of the operation and, when appropriate, attend meetings of the IRC.